 Nevada Legal Information

 In 2000, 65% of Nevada voters approved Question 9, amending the state constitution to allow the use, possession and cultivation of marijuana by qualifying patients who participate in a confidential state-run registry that issues identification cards.
-Currently, registered patients may possess up to 2 ½ ounces of cannabis in a single 14-day period, as well as cultivate up to 12 plants or designate a primary caregiver to assist them.
-Patients who possess more than the law allows or do not have a registration card can still be prosecuted, but are entitled to a medical necessity defense in court.
-Designated primary caregivers who receive approval from the Division of Public and Behavioral Health are also protected from prosecution.
+Registered patients could possess up to 2 ½ ounces of cannabis in a single 14-day period, cultivate up to 12 plants or designate a primary caregiver to assist them, and could present a medical necessity defense in court if they possessed over the limit.
 In April 2014, Senate Bill 374 was enacted, establishing a statewide medical cannabis distribution program.
-The law allows for the creation of up to 66 dispensaries and 200 production facilities, regulated by the Department of Health and Human Services.
-Once dispensaries opened, home cultivation was largely eliminated except for in rare cases involving a narrow legal exception.
+The law allows for the creation of up to 66 dispensaries and 200 production facilities, regulated by the Department of Health and Human Services (DHHS).
+As of January 2017, 56 dispensaries are open serving patients.

 In This Section